 This is when you would be thankful that you had a manual to guide your steps!

 Disaster Recovery Plan Manual Should include:

-- Well thought out steps of action for each of the three phases of recovery.
-This is where you identify the who, what, where, when and how.
+- Steps of action for each of the three phases of recovery.
+This section is where you identify the who, what, where, when, and how.

 - Emergency contact information for: Employees, Vendors and Key Customers

 - Information system requirements for hardware, software and business data back up files

 - Call tree of the leadership team – basically what is the chain-of-command, who gets notified first and who notifies whom

 Once the manual is completed it should be one of several contents that should be placed in a disaster recovery box.
 This box should be kept at an off-site location.